JUSTFAITH PROGRAMS

 Faith formation grounds all that we do in Justice, Peace, and Integrity of Creation (JPIC).
 Being fully formed in our faith tradition, rooted in the Gospel, Catholic Social Teaching, and the prayerful and sacramental fruits of our shared history and experiences as a community, helps us discern and act in accordance with the Holy Spirit in the world.

-JustFaith creates "transformative programs that inspire action to address the root causes of injustice while serving with love.
-Through small-group programs, JustFaith helps people deepen their faith, invite learning, and inspire action around contemporary social issues.
 Participants leave [JustFaith] programs better prepared to do justice in their local communities and beyond."
 All JustFaith programs include "prayer, scripture, reading, dialogue, videos, retreats, relationship-building, and direct engagement."

-Our Justice, Peace, and Integrity of Creation (JPIC) Promoting Human Dignity team has offered a variety of different JustFaith programs, including the JustFaith Catholic series, "Faith and Poverty: A Biblical Response;" "Faith and Racial Equity: Exploring Power and Privilege;" and programs related to eco-justice and the environment.
-Our next JustFaith program, starting this September 2023, will be "Civil Dialogue: Want to Talk?
+Our Justice, Peace, and Integrity of Creation (JPIC) Promoting Human Dignity ministry has offered a variety of different JustFaith programs over the years.
+Some recent JPIC JustFaith programs have included: "Faith and Racial Equity: Exploring Power and Privilege;" the JustFaith Catholic series "Faith and Poverty: A Biblical Response;" and "Civil Dialogue: Want to Talk?
 Communication Tools for Divided Times."

 For general information about JustFaith and their various programs, please click on the image links on this page.